Lady Chatterley's Stories

 Lady Chatterley's Stories is an erotic softcore TV show that aired on Showtime which ran for two seasons.

 Premise

 The show featured Shauna O'Brien as Lady Constance Chatterley, a land broker by day and at night a sexual psychiatrist to her friends and exclusive clients inside her secluded mansion.
 Constance is known for her taste for the sexually exotic and the ability to take an unflinching look into the sex lives of her and her clients and friends.
 Each episode treats the viewer to a provocative and arousing story punctuated by highly charged erotic sequences.

 The series featured other notable softcore stars, including Kim Dawson, Holly Sampson, Veronica Hart, Susan Featherly, Tess Broussard, Shannan Leigh and Gabriella Hall.

 The show's title is derived from Lady Chatterley's Lover, a classic and controversial romance-erotic novel by D. H. Lawrence, first published in 1928.

-Production

-The show was the result of a long line of late-night cable TV erotic series such as Erotic Confessions, Women: Stories of Passion, and Beverly Hills Bordello that emerged in the middle-to-late 1990s which placed an emphasis on women-centered stories where the women were in control and could be sexually independent and become actual experts in the art and science of romance and seduction.
-These series also served as a virtual training ground and stable, continuous employment for many a B-actress in between their movie roles.